-Now surrounded by factory units and shipyards, the Priory is an oasis of calm in a busy world and affords unrivalled views of the river and surrounding area.
+Now surrounded by factory units and shipyards, Birkenhead Priory is an oasis of calm in a busy world.

 The Undercroft houses a small museum tells that the story of the medieval Priory.
-Above the Undercroft is the Refectory, now covered with an award winning roof.
-Today visit the refectory to dress up or complete some grave rubbings.
+Above the Undercroft is The Refectory, now covered with an award winning roof.

-St Mary’s, the first parish church of Birkenehead (1821), survives now as only a tower and spire, having been demolished in the 1970’s.
-This late-Georgian church ruin, with cast iron tracery in the surviving windows, is available to climb the 101 stairs to give unrivalled views across the River Mersey.
+St Mary’s, the first parish church of Birkenhead (1821), survives now as only a tower and spire, having been demolished in the 1970’s.
+You can climb the 101 steps of the tower for spectacular views of the River Mersey and local area.
 The tower is now dedicated as a memorial to the 99 men lost in the 1939 disaster aboard the Laird’s built submarine HMS Thetis.